 It’s time to choose your (espresso) fighter: Breville Infuser vs Duo-Temp Pro.
-These two are both semi-automatic espresso machines and entry-level.
+These two are both beginner semi-automatic espresso machines.
 But don’t let the similarities fool you.
 There are some crucial differences you should consider before making your choice.

 I’ll talk about all the similarities and differences between the Breville Infuser and Breville Duo-Temp Pro, and explain why I think the Breville Infuser is worth the slightly higher price.

-You’re going to get great espresso from both machines.
+You’re going to get solid espresso from both machines.
 Breville makes excellent heating elements that last, and the pumps produce up to 15-bar of pressure.
 It delivers consistent espresso extraction.

 Keep in mind, these are both single boiler machines.
 That means you can’t brew and use the steam simultaneously.